 Unmanned Aircraft Systems (UAS) Draft Regulations Released

-Click here to view Unmanned Aircraft Systems (UAS/Drone) technology provided by Alliance Worldwide Investigative Group
+Click here to view Unmanned Aircraft Systems (UAS/Drone) technology provided by Alliance Risk Group

 On February 15, 2015, the Federal Aviation Administration (FAA) released draft regulations for the commercial operation of lightweight unmanned aircraft systems (UAS) – also known as drones.
 To view the summary, click here: